durham-qlm/scope2elecsus/README.md

 # scope2elecsus
 Laser spectroscopy of hot atomic vapours: from ’scope to theoretical fit Notebooks

-In the folder 'Notebook_Folder' is the data and Jupyter notebook (python 3) to process the data presented in the paper "Laser spectroscopy of hot atomic vapours: from 'scope to theoretical fit".
+In this folder is the data and Jupyter notebook (python 3) to process the data presented in the paper "Laser spectroscopy of hot atomic vapours: from 'scope to theoretical fit".

 Running the notebook will generate figures 8, 9, 10 and 13.
 The steps of how to process the data to the form plotted in these